MarletteFunding/Credit-Risk-Modeling-Take-Home/HINTS.md

 ## ❓ FAQ

 **Q: Can I use external data sources?**
-A: No, please use only the provided dataset.
+A: Please use only the provided dataset.

 **Q: How much feature engineering is expected?**
-A: We don't expect hours of feature engineering.
-A few well-thought-out features are better than dozens of random transformations.
+A: Quality over quantity.
+Thoughtful features with clear rationale are more valuable than many random transformations.

 **Q: Should I tune hyperparameters extensively?**
-A: Basic tuning is good, but don't spend hours on it.
-Focus on methodology and code quality.
+A: Some tuning is good, but focus more on methodology and code quality.
+Document your approach.

-**Q: Can I use AutoML tools?**
+**Q: What if I'm unsure about something?**
-A: For the core assignment, we prefer to see your modeling decisions.
-For the bonus section, AutoML is acceptable if you can explain what it's doing.
+A: Ask!
+Part of the evaluation is how you handle ambiguity and seek clarification.

-**Q: What if my model performance is poor?**
+**Q: What if my model performance isn't great?**
-A: That's okay!
-Document what you tried and why you think it didn't work.
-Learning from failures is important.
+A: Document what you tried and your hypotheses about what worked or didn't work.
+The thought process matters.

 **Q: How important is the bonus section?**
-A: It's truly optional.
-A great core submission is better than a rushed attempt at both.
+A: Truly optional.
+A strong core submission is better than rushing through both parts.

 ---